 - 22. The TEC must measure valid domestic enrolments in units of EFTS.
-One (1.0) EFTS unit is defined as the student workload that would normally be carried out by a student enrolled full-time in a single academic or calendar year. - 23.
-The TEC will determine the EFTS value of each qualification (or credential) and the course EFTS factor of its components based on published criteria.
-These criteria should reflect the principle that the TEC, in setting EFTS values, will take into account both the inputs and the outputs of the learning process.

-24. The TEC must validate the TEO's assignment of EFTS value of each qualification (or credential) and the course EFTS factor of its components.
+One (1.0) EFTS unit is defined as 120 credits of full-time study over a single academic or calendar year. - 23.
+A TEO will determine the EFTS value of each of its programmes or micro-credentials and the course EFTS factor of its components in accordance with criteria published by the TEC. - 24.
+The TEC must validate the TEO's assignment of EFTS value of each programme or micro-credential and the course EFTS factor of its components.